Ismail Mire: Poetry

+Gabayga Guuguule

+This poem is the model and the Ismail's masterpiece.
+This classical Somali poem by the renowned warrior-poet Ismaaciil Mire uses the alliterative letter G. The poet addresses the Guuguule (Coucal / Hoopoe bird) during a catastrophic drought, using the bird's mournful cries as a canvas to describe the widespread devastation affecting humans, livestock, wildlife, and even the natural order.

 Death of Corfield

 Prior to their encounter with Corfield, the Dervishes began a recruitment campaign in various localities in northern Somalia.
 For instance, in December 1912, A group of 150 Darwiish went to Ainabo wherein they tried to recruit to Dhulbahante there with promises of 100 camels for each rifleman or horseman who joined.
 In August 1913, upon killing Richard Corfield and his battalion, Ismail Mire composed the "Death of Corfield" poem:

 Mindful of our horses we pastured them at night; Gently we hobbled them, and let them eat lush fronds; When the Triplet Stars began to set I stirred and Sang; And when I chanted my poem, the sleeping awoke; Gathering around the place where my voice sounded; And when I said the Dawn prayer, we saddled for the march; By the Ulasameed rivulet I sent out the scouts; We rumbled into battle roaring like thunder; Our camels trampled where he held the Maxim gun; The dead littered the field including the toadying Iidoor we followed as role models; There, Corfield and his interpreters were slain.